GalaluddinOwais/Blind-Guidance-Stick/README.md

 # About the project
 #### This project provides a device in the form of a stick designed to assist visually impaired individuals in gaining awareness of their surroundings and to guide them during their daily navigation.
-It accomplishes this by issuing audio warnings about obstacles or gaps detected in front of the user and, upon request, by describing the spatial situation in audio format to help wayfinding.
+This is achieved through issuing audio warnings about obstacles or gaps detected in front of the user and by describing the spatial situation in audio format to help wayfinding.

 # Key Achievements
 * Utilized Arduino Uno and its integrated development environment to build the embedded system.
 * Designed a stick with hands-free speakers, forward-facing sonar capable of rotating, and another down-ward facing sonar attached to
-* Enabled the speakers to issue warnings to the user about danger in front of or beneath them and to provide surrounding distance information using the rotating sonar.
+* Enabled the speakers to issue warnings to the user about danger in front of or beneath them and to provide surrounding distance information using the rotating sonar upon request.

 # Requirements
  `Arduino IDE`